Chapter One: Gameplay

 is set up to favor the optimum result of a complete massacre of all

-your BrikWars battles to often end with final victory going to
+your BrikWars battles to end with final victory going to

-a force of nature or some deadly catastrophe rather than to any player.
+a force of nature or deadly catastrophe as often as to any of the players.

 records that no Human strategist can hope to match.

-The 'classic' conclusion for a BrikWars battle is for the entire battlefield
+The classic ending for a BrikWars battle is for the entire battlefield

 to be destroyed in a cataclysmic fireball.
 This is considered a victory

-for all sides except those whose objective was to prevent destruction
+for all sides except those whose sad objective was to prevent destruction

 Objectives

 The simplest types of battles have no military objectives.
 Minifigs with weapons don't need any excuse to run around whacking other minifigs with them, and there's no reason not to just send them out on the field and let them go crazy.
-When the dust and body parts settle, it's irrelevant which side won or lost; success is measured by whether events on the battlefield were more or less crazy than the battle that came before it.
+When the dust and body parts settle, it's irrelevant which side won or lost.
+Success is measured by whether events on the battlefield were more crazy than those of the battle before, and by how much.

 1.2: Numbers

 Units in BrikWars are defined by their physical construction and placement.
-Players don't need to refer to charts and graphs to see if a policeman has a chainsaw spear in his hand, or if it's long enough to stab a nearby jaywalking civilian, or if the fair and balanced news cameras are in position to catch this patriotic video of justice being served.
+Players don't need to refer to charts and graphs to see if a minifig policeman has a chainsaw spear in his hand, or if it's long enough to messily eviscerate a nearby jaywalker, or if the fair and balanced cable news channel has cameras in position to catch the patriotic video of justice being served.
 The plastic figures speak for themselves.

 Some attributes aren't obvious from the physical models, however.
-In-game abilities like a civilian's running speed, a policeman's spear-handling skill, or a chainsaw's jaywalker-stabbing strength are represented by a small handful of abstract numbers.
-BrikWars relies heavily on mayhem and chaos in the big picture, but the moment-to-moment details are made up of an orderly series of numerical comparisons.
+In-game abilities like a civilian's running speed, a policeman's spear-handling skill, or a chainsaw's effectiveness versus intestines are represented by a small handful of abstract numbers.
+BrikWars relies heavily on mayhem and chaos in the big picture, but moment-to-moment details are made up of orderly numerical comparisons.

 Taking Measurements